-Just copy the code to the new gadget.
+Just copy the code - a simple 4 lines - to the new gadget.

 <form action="/search" method="get">